There’s just something about Edinburgh.

 Oh, and if the downstairs bars are closed, here’s what you get to see instead:

-Apart from the rock and Halloween-type theme (it’s supposedly the most haunted pub in Scotland!), it really reminded me of Ye Olde Cheshire Cheese in London (which if you don’t know by now is probably my favourite pub ever!) with all its vaults and rooms and nooks and crannies.
-A lot of fun, and if you don’t fancy a big night out, you can go chill in their cinema room or catch one of their regular open mic or comedy nights!
+Apart from the rock and Halloween-type theme (it’s supposedly the most haunted pub in Scotland, but then I’ve heard that one before…), it really reminded me of Ye Olde Cheshire Cheese in London, which if you don’t know by now is probably my favourite pub ever.
+It’s full of vaults and rooms and nooks and crannies, and if you don’t fancy a big night out, you can go chill in their cinema room or catch one of their regular open mic nights!
 Amazing!
 It’s called Banshee Labyrinth, and it’s just off the Royal Mile / Cowgate (in fact, it’s directly under the Southbridge vaults, which makes it even more awesome because HELLO HISTORY!).

 Where to stay?